kmehltretter82/frama-c-linux/KERNEL.md

 that ARM64 inline assembly, atomics, PAC/MTE, or the architecture memory model have complete verification semantics.

+The `linux-arm64-kvm-v1` corpus uses an ARM64 `defconfig` KVM build and selects 12 unmodified host, VGIC, and nVHE translation units with unambiguous Kbuild commands.
+It covers exit handling, hypercalls, fault injection, MMIO, host MMU and sysreg code, VGIC MMIO, and nVHE hypercall, memory-protection, page allocation, sysreg, and TLB code.

-On 2026-08-28, all 30 `x86_64` translation units and all 21 ARM64 target runs
+On 2026-08-28, all 30 `x86_64` translation units, all 21 common ARM64 target
-reached a typed AST from unmodified kernel sources and headers:
+runs, and all 12 ARM64 KVM translation units reached a typed AST from unmodified kernel sources and headers:

 | Front-end revision | Corpus | Typed | First blocking failure |
 | --- | --- | ---: | --- |